 When loans and receivables assets carried at amortised cost are impaired, the amount of the loss is measured as the difference between the asset's carrying amount and the present value of estimated future cash flows discounted at the financial asset's original effective interest rate.
 For all loans and receivables where an impairment loss has occurred, if any, the carrying amount of the asset is reduced through the use of an allowance account, and the amount of the loss is recognised in the statement of income.
-At December 31, 2016 no loans or receivables were determined to be past due or impaired and accordingly no provision for doubtful accounts has been established.
 When an event occurring after the impairment was recognised causing the amount of impairment loss to decrease, the decrease in impairment loss is reversed in the statement of income.